joycesim/joycesim.github.io/GroupVision/index.md

 + Uncertainty in Research: Research inherently involves uncertainty, not only in the outcomes but also in the formulation of the research questions themselves.
 + Career Uncertainty: The path in research careers can be uncertain and daunting.
 + Dealing with "Negative Results": In the course of your research, you may encounter questions that are more challenging to answer than initially expected, or you might feel that you've invested a significant amount of time with little visible progress.
 + Burnout: The pressure to compensate for these challenges can lead to burnout, as individuals may feel compelled to work excessive hours.
+Do take time for yourself and be protective of that time.

 It's important to recognize that most researchers encounter some level of these issues (Joyce can tell you all about it).
 Everyone in the group is strongly encouraged to proactively prioritize their mental well-being.
 Joyce will do everything necessary to make sure you have the necessary time and resources for achieving success in your research.
 If anything is causing undue stress or hindering your potential, please don't hesitate to reach out to Joyce or any of the postgraduate tutors in the department for assistance.
 Additionally, please familiarize yourself with the available resources on campus, which can be found at http://counseling.gatech.edu/.
 We are committed to helping you access the appropriate support networks to ensure your well-being.
+Do not hesitate to check in every once in awhile.

 ## THE BASICS